rednammoc/lnk/README.md

     $ ./lnk lnk

-Places a symbolic link of some-script into the /usr/bin/-directory.
+Places a symbolic link of ./some/script into the /usr/bin/-directory.
+Note that the script-path will be resolved automatically.

-    $ lnk your-script
+    $ lnk ./some/script